mmikowski/powercss/README.md

 ## Regression tests
 Regression tests are found under the `test` directory.
-You may run them using like so:
+You may run using the `npm`, like so:

 ```bash
 cd node_modules/powercss;